knowledgecode/delegate/README.md

     delegate(this.renderRoot)
       .on('change', '.check', evt => {
-        // Propagate events that don't pierce Shadow DOM boundaries by default
+        // Pierce events that don't bubble through shadow DOM boundaries by default
-        // This is not needed for events like click that pierce Shadow DOM boundaries by default dispatch(this, evt.nativeEvent.type, evt);
+        // This is not needed for events like click that naturally bubble through shadow DOM pierce(this, evt);
       })
   }